-The Cyprus Securities and Exchange Commission (CySEC) is the regulatory body for the provision of financial services in Cyprus.
-They regulate a range of financial service firms on the island, including retail foreign exchange brokers and binary options brokers along with the supervision and regulation of the Cyprus Stock Exchange.
+The CySEC (Cyprus Securities and Exchange Commission) is the investment regulatory body for the provision of financial services in Cyprus.
+They regulate a range of financial service firms on the island.
+Including retail foreign exchange brokers and binary options brokers along with the supervision and regulation of the Cyprus Stock Exchange.

-CySEC is perhaps best known in foreign exchange markets since a large number of forex brokers have chosen to base their operations in Cyprus, thereby falling under CySEC regulation.
-It is estimated that close to 80% of European retail foreign exchange transactions are now processed by Cypriot based brokers.
+CySEC is perhaps best known in foreign exchange markets.
+As a large number of forex brokers have chosen to base their operations in Cyprus, thereby falling under CySEC regulation.
+An estimation, that close to 80% of European retail foreign exchange transactions go through Cypriot based brokers.

 Why do so many forex brokers base themselves in Cyprus?